F5 Recruiting Privacy Notice

 8. What rights do I have with respect to my personal data?

-You have a number of rights in relation to your Applicant Data and Sensitive Applicant Data.
+Under certain data protection laws such as the GDPR, candidates have a number of special rights in relation to their Candidate Data and Sensitive Candidate Data.
 These can differ by country and are typically subject to important exceptions, but, where they apply, they can be summarized in broad terms as follows:

 (i) Right of access.

-You may have the right to confirm with us whether your personal data is processed, and if it is, to request access to that personal data including the categories of personal data processed, the purpose of the processing, the recipients or categories of recipients, and other information about the processing.
-We do have to consider the interests of others though, so this is not an absolute right, and in some cases permitted by law we may charge a fee.
+This is the right to confirm with us whether your personal data is processed, and if it is, to request access to that personal data including the categories of personal data processed, the purpose of the processing, the recipients or categories of recipients, and other information about the processing.
+We do have to consider the interests of others though, and in some cases permitted by law we may charge a fee.

 (ii) Right to rectification.